 Apply in person

-If you’re feeling a little adventurous, you can show up to France and do the job hunt in person.
+If you’re feeling a little adventurous, you can show up in France and do the job hunt in person.
 Some schools actually prefer to hire English teachers who are already in France, especially during June and July, which is when most schools and educational institutions hire new staff.

 Just make sure to have an updated CV translated into French before you arrive.
 And keep in mind that a four-year university degree is almost always required to teach English in France.
 Further qualifications, like a TEFL, CELTA or DELTA will make you even more marketable, and could even help you negotiate a higher salary.

-Types of Teaching Positions Available
+Types of ESL Teaching Positions in France

 Now that you’re ready to begin your exciting new career, it’s important to understand what teaching in France is actually like so you’ll know what to expect on your first day.
 You’ll have plenty of different teaching opportunities and experiences from which to choose.
 From public schools to business institutions, you should be able to find your ideal teaching position.